 - The New York Zodiac Killer and the Japanese Zodiac Killer.

 - Kenneth Bianchi, one of the Hillside Stranglers, convinced Veronica Compton, one of his groupies, to kill a woman so that the police would "realize" that they had the wrong man in custody.
 Fortunately, the intended victim was able to get away.
 Not until the cops revealed to the woman that she was one of several women he had duped like this did she realize how much she'd been set up.

 - John Wayne Gacy based his MO (luring young men to his home, then handcuffing, raping, and strangling them to death) on that of Dean Corll.

-- The "Backpacker killer", Ivan Milat, had a great nephew who killed someone using a similar MO.
+- Ivan Milat's great nephew killed someone using a similar MO.

 - A whole lot of serial killers in fiction, and horrifyingly a few in real life, have drawn their inspiration from Ed Gein.